Up to 60% off sofas & mattresses — limited‑time deals.

 What’s the biggest measurement mistake?

-Only measuring the sofa when closed; you must plan for the opened bed footprint and clearance.
+Only measuring the sofa when closed.
+You need to plan for the open bed footprint and the space around it too.

 How can I reduce new-furniture odors?